jdbit/django-auto-deploy/README.md

 ## Features and what is this script doing

 1. Generate SFTP/MySQL passwords
-2. Create a working directory in `/var/www/`
+2. Create a working directory in `/var/www/$SITENAME`
 3. Create a new Linux user and add it to the sftp group
 4. Assign user permissions to the working directory
 5. Install necessary dependencies: nginx, python3-pip, mysql-server, virtualenv, gunicorn, django, mysql-connector-python
-6. Create a new Django project, dabase, and configure Django to work with the MySQL database
+6. Create a new Django project, database, and configure Django to work with the MySQL database
 7. Create NGINX and Gunicorn config files (a separate config file for each site)
 8. Save passwords to `pass.txt` and create `.gitignore` file